-The 6 most innovative winter coats of 2019
+I tried the most innovative coats of 2019.
+Here are the best

 If you’re the kind of person who doesn’t leave home without a leather jacket, winter can present some problems.
 High-quality leather can degrade when exposed to too much snow and water, and the material won’t cut it when the temperatures get too cold.
 Outerwear startup Aether is here for you.
 The company is best known for its outdoor gear, but for its first streetwear jacket, it decided to focus on the classic leather jacket silhouette.

-The company has designed a $1,175 leather jacket that’s also insulated, water-resistant, and warm.
+The company has designed a $1,175 leather jacket that’s insulated, water-resistant, and warm.
 The company layered soft nappa leather (coated with a protective finish) on top of a puffer jacket that is filled with PrimaLoft filling to retain heat.
 It also contains plenty of pockets, including one to keep your hands warm.

 Designed for breathability